-The final dividend of Rs.
-0.50/- per equity share (representing 50%) on the equity share of Rs.1 each fully paid up for the Financial Year 2021-22, if declared at the 37th Annual General Meeting scheduled to be held on Saturday, August 6, 2022, shall be paid on or before September 4, 2022.
-The Record date for the purpose of final dividend for Financial Year 2021-22 is Saturday, July 30, 2022.
+The Board of Directors of the Company at their meeting held on November 3, 2022, declared an interim dividend of Rs.
+2.90/- (representing 290%) per equity share of Rs.1/- each fully paid up for the Financial Year 2022-23 and the said interim dividend shall be paid on or before December 2, 2022.
+The Record date for the purpose of interim dividend for Financial Year 2022-23 is Wednesday, November 16, 2022.

 |Financial Year||Face Value (₹)||Dividend Per Share(₹)||% of Dividend|